It’s Hot! How Caregivers Can Protect Senior Loved Ones From Heat Related Illness

 • There is less fat under the skin as we age, making it harder for older adults to get and stay warm.
 It may also be why your Mom likes to keep her home a toasty 78 degrees.

-• The body’s natural cooling system is less efficient and an older adult may not be able to tell when they are overheated, increasing their risk of heat related illnesses.
+• The body’s natural cooling system is less efficient, and an older adult may not be able to tell when they are overheated, increasing their risk of heat related illnesses.
 Heat stress presents the first signs that someone may be having issues with their body temperature.
 Without attention, exposure to extreme heat can result in heat rash, cramps, heat exhaustion or heat stroke

 • A fever is a sign of infection.
 It’s important to connect with a loved one’s doctor to check out this and any other additional symptoms, if any.

-• Some Commonly used/prescribed medications used to treat health issues in older adults can also affect the ability to regulate temperature.
+• Some commonly used/prescribed medications used to treat health issues in older adults can also affect the ability to regulate temperature.
 These include:

 • Diuretics (can raise body temperature)